SapteshPawar/selenium-java-demo/README.md

 ---

-## Test Scenario
+## Test Scenarios

-### Login Test
+### Positive Scenario
-- Enter valid username and password
+- Login with valid credentials
-- Click login button
 - Verify user is navigated to inventory page

+### Negative Scenario
+- Login with invalid credentials
+- Validate error message is displayed

 ---

 ## Test Website
-This project uses the SauceDemo website for testing: https://www.saucedemo.com/
+https://www.saucedemo.com/

 ---

-## How to Run the Project
+## How to Run

-1. Clone the repository: git clone https://github.com/SapteshPawar/selenium-java-demo
+1. Clone the repository: git clone https://github.com/SapteshPawar/selenium-java-demo.git
-2. Import as a Maven Project in Eclipse
+2. Open in Eclipse as Maven Project
-3. Run test: Right Click → Test Class → Run As → TestNG Test
+3. Run tests: Right Click → Test Class → Run As → TestNG Test

 ---

-## What I Learned
+## 💬 What I Learned
 - Setting up Selenium with Maven and TestNG
 - Implementing Page Object Model (POM)
-- Writing basic automated test cases
-- Using explicit waits for stability
+- Using explicit waits to handle dynamic elements
+- Writing positive and negative test cases
-- Structuring automation code cleanly
+- Structuring clean and maintainable automation code
 - Using Git and GitHub for version control

 ---

-## Why This Project
+## 🎯 Why This Project
-This project focuses on **core Selenium fundamentals** rather than advanced frameworks.
+This project focuses on **Selenium fundamentals and clean automation practices** rather than complex frameworks.
-It demonstrates the ability to write **clean, readable, and maintainable automation tests**, which is essential for junior QA roles.
+It demonstrates the ability to write **stable, readable, and maintainable test scripts**, which is essential for junior QA roles.

 ---

-## Author
+## 👤 Author
 Saptesh Pawar

+---

 ## Screenshots
 Eclipse Screenshot: <img width="1918" height="1017" alt="image" src="https://github.com/user-attachments/assets/654d1dbd-4445-4a55-80db-9c01d1eb84d8" />